Aadityesha/PotatoDiseaseDetection/README.md

 # PlantDiseaseDetection
-A neural network and data visualization project that helps in identifying diseases in plants.
+A neural network project that helps in identifying diseases in plants.